dharmab/skyeye/docs/ADMIN.md

 ## Configuration

-Skyeye can be configured using a YAML or JSON configuration file, environment variables and/or command-line flags.
+SkyEye can be configured using a YAML or JSON configuration file, environment variables and/or command-line flags.
 The order of priority is:

 1. CLI flags
 2. Environment variabls